 by Karl Stevens

-What can parishes do for students?
-And how can those of us who specialize in campus ministry help parishes engage with the students in their midsts?
+What can parishes do for them?
+And how can those of us who specialize in campus ministry help parishes engage with the students in their midsts? (read part 2 next)

 The Rev. Karl Stevens writes at Praxis.
 He is an Episcopal Priest and a writer and illustrator.
 He is exceedingly fortunate to be the Missioner for Campus Ministry with the Diocese of Southern Ohio.
 He also got lucky when he married the lovely Amy Stevens, with whom he has one glorious child.
 Early in the summer of 2013 he and a bunch of parishioners from Saint James’s in Columbus set themselves on fire to demonstrate the properties of propane mixed with bubbly water and, of course, the power of the Holy Spirit.
 Everyone else got fantastic flames up and down their arms.
 Karl found that he had to cosset his flame like a small bird.
 He’s trying not to read too much into that.